-By default the system displays a gray background with the text No Signal when there is no video signal coming in to a source.
+By default the system displays a No Signal image when there is no video signal coming in to a source.
 You can customize this image to display a different message to your viewers.
 For example if a viewer logs in early, or if you are experiencing delays you could indicate the start time (or expected resolution time) using the no signal image.